 TULIPS ON TUESDAY, the second Christian romance in the Days of Flowers series, is now available from me, or at Amazon.com, paperback or kindle version.

-My second Christian Romance in the Days of Flowers series, TULIPS ON TUESDAY, is now available directly from me, or order at Amazon.com.
-I will be signing copies at Boardinghouse Books in Claremore on May 4 and would love to see friends and fans.
+My second Christian Romance in the Days of Flowers series, TULIPS ON TUESDAY, is now available directly from me, or order at Amazon.com. or go to Shepherd’s Cross shop or Boardinghouse Books in Claremore.
+Both stores carry all my books.

 Have you heard?
 Animal shelters around OK are full and struggling to find forever homes for dogs and cats.
 These animals may have been picked up as strays, discarded by owners who can no longer provide for them or surrendered to shelters for some reason, valid or not.
 Regardless, as an animal lover, I encourage everybody to help in whatever way they can.

 I recently ordered a dog crate from Chewy and although the size fit the weight of my dog, it did not fit length-wise because she stretches out to sleep.
 When I contacted Chewy to return the crate, I was told to donate it where needed.
 I am now a Chewy fan for such a generous gesture.
 And the crate is going to the Claremore Animal Shelter, where I hope it will help a family take a dog home.

 I am working on two books, and one is about a very lucky little duck.
 Watch for it this fall.

 During Holy Week, more than any other time of year, I am thankful to be a Child of God.
 Today I remember the pain Jesus suffered for me, and Sunday I will rejoice that the cross is empty and Jesus is with our Father.
 This is also a time to focus on our commandment to “Love one another.”

 I pray that the words I write will reflect that focus.